 When possible new nominees for the Board are invited to attend and observe meetings of the Board prior to appointment as directors.
 They also observe the workings of the two standing committees.
-Each new Board member is given a binder containing the Board mandate and its policies and procedures.
+Each new Board member is informed that the documents containing the Board mandate and Carmanah's other governance documents and policies are available on Carmanah's web site at www.carmanah.com.